AngieB1988/Project-one/README.md

 #### **Team Members**

-[Anthony Palacios , James Lee , Peter Lee, Angie Bolden]
+[Anthony Palacios , James Lee , Peter Flores, Angie Bolden]

 #### **Reasoning**
 The project will focus on data from the beginning of the declared pandemic; March 15,2020 to March 2022.